+Saint Joseph’s Master of Science in Biochemistry program helps you make the connections necessary to pursue a successful career in molecular biology, physiology, genetics and more.
 Apply your passion for discovery, spur innovation and increase your understanding of our living world with a biochemistry master’s degree.
-Saint Joseph’s Master of Science in Biochemistry program helps you make the connections necessary to pursue a successful career in science.
 Expert instructors bring biology and chemistry disciplines together and research and internship opportunities link those lessons to the real world.
-You’ll take classes from our University City campus and have the option to pursue a thesis or non-thesis degree or work toward the Biochemistry PhD.

 What Sets Our Program Apart

 Use sophisticated laboratory equipment and advanced technology, including a 400-MHz NMR spectrometer, high-pressure liquid chromatographs, fluorescence spectrophotometers and powerful Beowulf supercomputers in our West Center for Computational Chemistry and Drug Design.